 Q. My girlfriend and her two-year-old son live with me and I basically pay all the expenses.
 Can I claim both of them as my dependents?

 A. Yes, if they meet all the IRS requirements for dependents.
 Did they live with you all year long?
 Did you provide more than half of their support?
-Did either of them have gross income of less than $4,050?
+Did both of them have gross income of less than $4,150 in 2018?
 If you can answer YES to all three questions, then you may claim both your girlfriend and her son as your dependents.
-(This assumes your living arrangements don’t violate local law.
+(This assumes your living arrangements don't violate local law.
 See above.)
 Until recently, in this situation the boyfriend could not claim the child as a qualifying relative because the child was considered a qualifying child of the mother.
-However, the IRS now says if the parent’s income is so low that he or she doesn’t have to file a tax return, then the boyfriend who lives with the mother and child all year long can claim the child as a dependent.
+However, the IRS now says if the parent's income is so low that he or she doesn't have to file a tax return, then the boyfriend who lives with the mother and child all year long can claim the mother and the child as a dependents.